 Finally, a Note on Posters

 The major difference between a write-up and a poster is that a poster should not contain a large body of text—in some cases it does not need any!
 Large blocks of text on a poster are usually not read, and bullet points are often more effective.
 Bullet points are especially good for wrapping up the conclusions of the study.
-If the student knows he/she will be standing next to the poster when it is presented he/she should take that into account by leaving space for verbal additions.
+If the student knows they will be standing next to the poster when it is presented they should take that into account by leaving space for verbal additions.
 Every detail of the study need not be featured on the poster itself.
 The results section can usually be conveyed entirely through tables and figures.
-Finally, although this may seem obvious, remind students that posters should be eye-catching.
+Finally, posters should be eye-catching.
 Along these lines, they have a little more leeway when it comes to the title.
 Now is the chance to use that cute title that couldn't go in the paper.

 Some of this handout was adapted from handouts from Professor Fran Hanzawa’s Bio 41E spring 2010 class, as well as the Bio 41C laboratory manual.